Canine NeuroPark® ©2025

 Rehabilitation and strength

-The Physio stations and Adaptation Maze throughout Neuroparks are designed in conjunction with Animal Physio NZ & SpeakingDog K9 Services to build muscle strength, proprioceptive, navigational, interoceptive & exteroceptive adaptation to enhance predictive efficiency, confidence and an overall wellbeing & resilience.
-In the simplest term, the whole brain and it's body are at play interacting efficiently with the immediate niche.
+The Physio stations and Adaptation Maze throughout Neuropark are designed in conjunction with Animal Physio NZ & SpeakingDog K9 Services to build muscle strength, proprioceptive, navigational, interoceptive & exteroceptive adaptation to enhance & promote predictive energy regulation (Allostasis), to build confidence and holistic wellbeing & efficiency.

 Pain and illness are the leading causes of many so-called "bad behaviours".
 We recommend all members get their dogs checked by a vet and a registered animal physiotherapist or qualified animal osteopath.
 Neuropark proudly works with the best Animal Physiotherapists from Animal Physio NZ and their Registered Associates.